All Episodes

 That's right.

-Um, in other words, you're saying that this antenna, glowing as it is, and it is incredibly glowing, is glowing because of a power source, HAARP, or, uh, power that is there?
+In other words, you're saying that this antenna, glowing as it is, and it is incredibly glowing, is glowing because of a power source, harp, or power that is there.

-The reason it's glowing, and this is where I think that the guys who planned this did not understand what they were dealing with, they're looking at a combination of brilliance and dumbness.
+The reason it's glowing, and this is where I think that the guys who planned this did not understand what they were dealing with.

-They've been getting away for the last 50 years with carrying out an increasing series of escalating experiments all over the Earth, with unlimited money, without accountability in the Congress, and they think they can do anything, and this finally has hit them in a very delicate part of their anatomy.
+They've been getting away for the last 50 years with carrying out an increasing series of escalating experiments all over the earth with unlimited money, without accountability in the Congress, and they think they can do anything, and this finally has fit them in a very delicate part of their anatomy.

 What happened on Sunday night to the astronauts was not supposed to happen.

-What is happening now with the tethers was not supposed to happen.
+What is happening now with the tether was not supposed to happen.

-What they have not realized is that by putting a 13-mile long direct short between two layers of the ionosphere, in the fact that the Earth is driving a hyperdimensional generator and generating enormous current, both in terms of voltage and amperage down that wire, they have created a visible symbol of their playing around with forces that are bigger than all of us.
+What they have not realized is that by putting a 13-mile-long direct short between two layers of the ionosphere and the fact that the Earth is driving a hyperdimensional generator and generating enormous currents, both in terms of voltage and amperage down that wire, they have created a visible symbol of their playing around with forces that are bigger than all of us.

 And that may or may not be interfering with their purpose, which was to do some clandestine experiments with nobody noticing.